Trivium (band): In Waves (2010–2012)

-In an interview with Guitar World, it was stated that for their fifth studio album, Trivium would move forward by looking back.
-The group will forgo the complex epic compositions, tricked-out leads and seven-string guitars that characterized its past two albums.
-Trivium will take an approach similar to that of its second album Ascendancy (2005) by using uncluttered riffs, Drop C# tuning, and more straightforward solos.
-"When we did Ascendancy, we were writing specifically for the songs, not to show how well we could play," says frontman and guitarist Matt Heafy.
-"That wasn't exactly the case with our next two records."
+In an interview with Guitar World, it was stated that for their next studio album, Trivium would "forgo the complex epic compositions, tricked-out leads and seven-string guitars that characterized its past two albums" and instead take an approach similar to that of Ascendancy by using uncluttered riffs, Drop C# tuning, and more straightforward solos.
+Heafy stated "When we did Ascendancy, we were writing specifically for the songs, not to show how well we could play.
+That wasn't exactly the case with our next two records."
+In the bonus content for the November 2011 issue of Guitar World, Heafy said the lower tuning was to make his vocals easier due to the number of concerts the band plays.

-In the bonus content for the November 2011 issue of Guitar World, Matt Heafy talked about why the band decided to record this album in Drop D♭ as opposed to Drop D. "For the whole record of 'In Waves' we're in Drop D♭, so it's kind of like (Ascendency), just a half step lower, and everything that we do from all of the albums is half a step flat.
-It's mainly for the vocals.
-(It's) not that I can't sing higher, it's just easier with the amount of shows we do."

-On June 6, Metal Hammer revealed that the band have decided to entitle their upcoming album In Waves and that it would be released on August 9, 2011.
+On June 6, Metal Hammer revealed that the album would be titled In Waves and that it would be released on August 9, 2011.
 On June 19, Trivium debuted two new songs live in Birmingham entitled "Dusk Dismantled" and "Black".
-On the June 28 "Dusk Dismantled" was released to TriviumWorld users only; it was released to general public on the 29th.
+On the June 28, "Dusk Dismantled" was released to TriviumWorld users only; it was released to general public on the 29th.
 On July 13, the premiere of "Inception of the End" was released to the general public on the website Hot Topic.

-In Waves was released in August 2011 worldwide, and received generally positive reviews.
+In Waves was released in August 2011 worldwide and received generally positive reviews.
 Kerrang! described the album as "draws from the band's entire repertoire and shapes what it finds into a defining and definitive set".
-A special edition was released featuring the tracks: "Ensnare the Sun", "A Grey So Dark", "Drowning in Slow Motion", "Slave New World" cover and the single from the God of War III soundtrack "Shattering the Skies Above".
+A special edition was released featuring bonus tracks "Ensnare the Sun", "A Grey So Dark", "Drowning in Slow Motion", the "Slave New World" cover, and the single from the God of War III soundtrack "Shattering the Skies Above".

 Trivium participated in a co-headlining trek with Swedish melodic death metal band In Flames in both Europe and North America.
 European support came from Ghost, Rise to Remain and Insense.
 North American support came from Veil of Maya and Kyng.
 Additionally, Miss May I and The Ghost Inside joined Trivium during the In Waves 2011 European tour.
 They also performed at the Metaltown Festival and Download Festival in June 2012.
 From July 13 to August 28, 2012, Trivium took part in Metal Hammer's "Trespass America Festival" headlined by Five Finger Death Punch with additional support from Battlecross, God Forbid, Pop Evil, Emmure and Killswitch Engage.
 On October 15, 2012, Trivium commenced a European headlining tour, supported by Caliban, As I Lay Dying and Upon A Burning Body.